-Don’t assume or place the same message in your different media channels.
+Don’t assume or place the same message in your different media channels as a cross-channel strategy.
 Every single one of them is different with distinct purposes.
 So deal with them in a complementary way to make your message gets the impact it deserves.
 Even mobile is so much more than an SMS, you know?

 A department store is about to receive a new collection and wants to get rid of the last one.
 So, it starts by teasing their customers through email a few days before, claiming that a great treat is reserved just for the major fans of the brand and the lucky ones that are registered to their lists, both mobile, email or even letter.

 If you’re contacting them through email, insert ways for people to subscribe to mobile notifications or by letter as well to not lose chances like this in the future.
 It’s a nice way to keep your database fresh and updated making it more profitable since it’s cross-channel strategy.
 If you’re reaching out by SMS or mobile device, create the same chances to subscribe in a customised landing-page for it.
 The letter can have similar methods to convert.

 Handling the following messages should have the same focus.
 Always differentiate the message and the different objectives according to your channel.
 The only common things you must keep are your brands’ tone of voice, the global campaign focus and the sense of exclusivity.
 Remember, you’re not doing this to all of your audience.
 You’re rewarding the people that are on your lists.
 That’s the real benefit.

 Coordinate for a complete hand-in-hand strategy of cross-channel engagement.
 The email sends a teaser blast, the SMS sends an alert and so on.
 But all can and should be two-way communication.
 Be aware that people might want to respond to the message itself, and you should make sure that your platforms can handle a two-way communication with real senders to receive the message and act accordingly.